MRimk/UniversityNotes/Information-security-and-privacy.md

 **Exercise 7.1**
 What is coverage-guided fuzzing, and how does it differ from black-box fuzzing?

+Coverage-guided fuzzing is a form of greybox fuzzing where the feedback metric is coverage profiles.
+The fuzzer implements a search algorithm to maximize the objective function which is code coverage.
+The fuzzer then leverages this feedback to select interesting inputs and mutate them, in an attempt to create even more interesting inputs.
+This differs from blackbox fuzzing in that the latter does not incorporate any feedback into the fuzzing process; inputs are sampled randomly with static probabilities that are not affected by the behavior of the program.

 **Exercise 7.2**
 Given the following program, how likely is it for a blackbox, greybox, or whitebox fuzzer to find the correct value for `user_input`?